d3b4g/leonids/_posts/2020-04-26-overthewire.md

 ```

 ### Conclusion
-Running the above command give us a shell as narnia1, now we can cat the flag.
-This is a very simple buffer overflow example, i will doing next challenge Narnia1 soon.
+Running the above command give us a shell as narnia1, now we can cat the flag.Next challenge is Narnia1.